Migrant rescue on the high seas | Pictures | Reuters

 Migrant rescue on the high seas

-Alaedba, 20, from Senegal, sits aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Arms, after being rescued.
-REUTERS/Giorgos Moutafis

-Migrants rest aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Arms following a rescue operation.
-REUTERS/Giorgos Moutafis
+An overcrowded raft carrying 195 sub-Saharan migrants approaches the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Arms during a rescue operation in the central Mediterranean Sea, 22 miles north of Libyan coastal city of...more

-Sub-Saharan migrants are seen aboard an overcrowded raft as others are seen onboard a rescue boat.
-REUTERS/Giorgos Moutafis
+Migrants rest following a rescue operation of 104 sub-Saharan migrants aboard an overcrowded raft by the Spanish NGO Proactiva Open Arms, in the central Mediterranean Sea, 24 miles north of the Libyan coastal city of Sabratha.
+REUTERS/Giorgos...more

 Next Slideshows